vksingh28/vksingh28.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Joined the Department of Statistics and Data Sciences, UT Austin as a PhD student.
+Joined the Department of Statistical Sciences, Duke University as a PhD student.